 City University of New York – Baruch College offers a very good accounting program through Stan Ross Department of Accountancy, providing students with the technical tools and knowledge needed to succeed in becoming an accountant.

-It is designed to prepare students for managerial and high level positions in finance.
+This school prepares students for managerial and high-level positions in finance.
 In order to qualify for the CPA exam, you must have a certain number of credit courses, of which this program abides by.

 They offer a Bachelor of Business Administration in accounting or a Masters of Science in accounting or taxation, as well as other programs to achieve the desired number of credits.

 Take a look at their website to see what they are all about, what they offer, and what you need to do to apply there: http://www.baruch.cuny.edu/ugradprograms/acc.htm

 If you decide to go with this school, be sure to go to their campus and see what they’re all about first.
 Perhaps you will find that this is the perfect place for your career as an accountant to begin.

 |Adelphi University||1 South Avenue, Garden City, NY 11530|

 |Columbia University||116th St and Broadway, New York, NY 10027|